Disclaimer: I own nothing

 "You know, all of my teachers have been really uptight about me being punctual."

-"It demonstrates respect, and acknowledgment to your teacher that they are worthy of your time," Azula was well-versed in the reasoning behind many acts of politeness, and this was one of the reason why she had made it a point of showing up late for her lessons that had subpar instructors.
+"It demonstrates respect, and acknowledgement to your teacher that they are worthy of your time," Azula was well-versed in the reasoning behind many acts of politeness, and this was one of the reason why she had made it a point of showing up late for her lessons that had subpar instructors.
 "Regardless, are you ready to begin?"

 A quick nod from the boy.